All Episodes

 He just felt like he was in the military, but he never has been.

-But he says, loves the military, the military loves him, and he's a really smart guy.
+But he just loves the military, and the military loves him, and he's a really smart guy.

-So those two ads, the first one by the K6 Super PAC, and the last one by the Bush campaign from October, are in the same uh mold, if you will, designed to try to wake up these Trump supporters and tell them that they're supporting a phony.
+So those two ads, the first one by the Kasich Super PAC, and the last one by the Bush campaign from October, are in the same mold, if you will, designed to try to wake up these Trump supporters and tell them that they're supporting a phony, that they're supporting a guy that doesn't believe what he says.

 And if he does believe it, then he's insane.

-Now, by law, Kasich's not allowed to have any contact with the super PAC.
+Now, by law, Kasich's not allowed to have any contact with Super PAC.

 So don't anybody think that Kasich had anything to do with the ad.